simonroope/blockchain-developer-bootcamp-final-project/README.md

 ### Why decentralise?
 * The most common process for issuing bonds is through underwriting.
 When a bond issue is underwritten, one or more securities firms or banks, form a syndicate, buy the entire issue of bonds from the issuer and resell them to investors.
-Decentralisation will create greater flexibility between issuer and investor and lower the cost of entry.
+Decentralisation will allow all market participants to buy and sell assets and at more competitive rates.
 * Bonds can be bought and sold in the “secondary market” after they are issued.
 Most are traded over-the-counter (OTC) between large broker-dealers acting on their clients' or their own behalf.
 A decentralised market place will broaden bond ownership and enhance bond liquidity.